 2. First impressions count

 The truth is, people both consciously and unconsciously make judgments based on first looks in all walks of life, so put your best self forward by:

 Maybe you have heard about the many tests done on dressing exactly the same person differently and how differently they are perceived depending on their look and changed appearance.
 If you do not take pride in your appearance people will assume you do not take pride in yourself.
 So, dress appropriately for whatever job you’re applying for – get out the ironing board and polish your shoes.

-Perfecting your demeanour
+Perfecting your demeanor

 It is imperative you understand that it’s also about how you walk into a room; how you do or do not make eye contact and shake a hand.
-55 per cent of your communication is made up of non-verbal elements such as facial expressions, gestures and posture.
-38 per cent is through vocal elements – your voice, your intonation and how you express yourself – and only seven per cent is actually through the spoken word.
+55 percent of your communication is made up of non-verbal elements such as facial expressions, gestures and posture.
+38 percent is through vocal elements – your voice, your intonation and how you express yourself – and only seven percent is actually through the spoken word.
 So, remember:

 - Make sustained eye contact with the interviewer when you’re introducing yourself and throughout your interview